sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 	pair: conditional; if

 The statements in a Java main method normally run or execute one at a time in the order they are found from top to bottom.   **If statements** (also called **conditionals** or **selection**) change the flow of control through the program so that some code is only run when something is true.
 In an if statement, if the condition is true then the next statement or a block of statements will execute.
 If the condition is false then the next statement or block of statements is skipped.

 .. figure:: Figures/Condition.png
     :width: 200px
     :align: center
     :figclass: align-center

-    Figure 2: The order that statements execute in a conditional
+    Figure 1: The order that statements execute in a conditional

 A conditional uses the keyword ``if`` followed by Boolean expression inside of  an open parenthesis ``(`` and a close parenthesis ``)`` and then followed by a single statement or block of statements.
 The single statement or block of statements are only executed if the condition is true.
 The open curly brace ``{`` and a close curly brace ``}`` are used to group a block of statements together.
 It is recommended to always put in the curly braces even if you have just one statement under the if statement.
-The questions you will see on the AP exam will use curly braces.

 .. code-block:: java